Artificial Intelligence Lifecycle: A Brief Introduction

-As you all know, AI projects are made of 3 main parts, the Training data, which must be stored, managed, cleaned, etc, which is then used to train some Deep Learning models where we will iteratively do experiments to optimize the performance metrics and finally when the results are good enough we will deploy the model in production so the business application can use it, either on edge or in the cloud.
+As you all know, AI projects are made of 3 main parts.
+The first one is the training data, which must be stored, managed, cleaned, etc. Then, data is used to train Deep Learning models, for which we will iteratively run experiments to optimize performance metrics.
+Finally, when the results are good enough, we will deploy the model in production so the business application can use it, either on edge or in the cloud.

-Deep Learning models are created by learning from real world's data, but the world changes thus data will change too during the lifetime of the model, meaning that models will have to be retrained.
+Deep Learning models are created by learning from real world's data.
+However, as the world changes, data changes during the lifetime of the model.
+This is why models have to be retrained.

-As you may understand by now, the AI model's performance is much about the data, that's why everyone is talking about "Data-centric AI" in 2021.
+As you may understand by now, the AI model's performance is all about the data.
+That's why everyone has been talking about "Data-Centric AI" in 2021.

-In this article, we will try to walk you through the history of Data-Centric AI and where it's going for the next months/years. 🚀
+In this article, we will walk you through the history of Data-Centric AI and where it's going in the next months/years! 🚀

 The focus on the model we talked about just before led to this state that AI has currently followed for many years.

-From the words of the renowned Andrew Ng, AI systems are composed of Code + Data, Code being the model that is programmed using some frameworks in Python, C++, R, etc… and the challenges for all of the research labs around the world was to, for a given benchmark dataset such as the COCO dataset, create model architecture that would perform better and become State of the art.
+From the words of the renowned Andrew Ng, AI systems are composed of Code + Data, Code being the model that is programmed using some frameworks in Python, C++, R, etc. And, the challenges for all research labs around the world was, for a given benchmark dataset such as the COCO dataset, create model architecture that would perform better and become the state of the art.

-This is called a model-centric approach, keeping the data fixed and iterating over the model and its parameter to improve performances.
+This is called a model-centric approach — keeping the data fixed and iterating over the model and its parameters to improve performances.

-Of course, it was amazing for us ML engineers to have access to new and better models easily on Github and being able to experiment to create the best model for our project.
-For a lot of Machine Learning engineers, It gave us the feeling that, after studying ML theory so hard, we were finally applying this science package and trying to create something powerful.
+Sure, it was amazing for us ML engineers to easily have access to new and better models on Github and being able to create the best model for our project.
+For a lot of machine learning engineers, it gave us the feeling that, after studying ML theory so hard, we were finally applying this science package and trying to create something powerful.

 The particularity of this period is that at the time, data collection was a one-off task, performed at the beginning of the project, with maybe the goal to make the dataset grow with time but with not much reflection about its inner quality.

-The deployments of the model created was usually at a small scale, one server or device could handle all the load and monitoring wasn’t such a thing
+The deployments of the model created were usually at a small scale; just one server or device could handle all the load and monitoring wasn’t such a thing.

-But the biggest hurdle was that everything was done by hand, from data cleaning, which is rather normal, to model training, validation, deployment, storage, sharing, etc…
+But, the biggest hurdle was that everything was done manually: Data cleaning (rather normal), model training, validation, deployment, storage, sharing, and more.

-It was obvious that there was a problem and that some easy solutions could be provided to handle such issues, but the solutions were either inexistent or too complicated to apply for the majority of organizations, such as huge ML platforms.
+It was obvious that there was a problem that needed to be solved.
+However, at that time, the solutions, such as big ML platforms, were either inexistent or too complicated to apply for the majority of organizations.

-Now the time has changed, and some influential people in the field, such as Dr. Andrew Ng, start proposing some new paradigms to deal with model optimization, this time by focusing more on the data part.
+Times have changed, and some influential people in the field, such as Dr. Andrew Ng, started proposing some new paradigms to deal with model optimization, this time by focusing on data.

 As an example of how models trained on benchmark datasets can be improved, a study showed that on average, 3.4% of the data in those datasets was mislabeled (which can take a lot of different forms).
-Imagine the increase of performance possible by just decrease this number to 0!
+Imagine the increase of performance possible by decreasing this number to 0!